Just1diaxx/NXdownloader/README.md

 ## 📥 Download

-Compiled builds for Windows are available in:
+Compiled builds for Windows, MacOS and Linux are available in:

 👉 GitHub --> Releases